nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Are you a JC/Secondary school teacher, having troubles keeping track of all your consultations, meetings and your students' contacts?
 No worries!
-Our application, _Teaching Assistant_ will provide an all-in-one platform for you to organise your entries (tasks and schedules) and contacts!
+Our application, _Teaching Assistant_ will provide an all-in-one platform for you to organise your entries (schedules) and contacts!

 We target JC/Secondary school teachers as they are the teachers who have a greater need to contact their students compared to primary school schools, yet do not have a standardised platform for communication unlike teachers